Sam Bankman-Fried (born in 1992) is the founder and CEO of the crypto trading firm Alameda Research and crypto exchange FTX.

 In the beginning, FTX was built by two engineers.
 Only around 30 engineers are working on it as these lines are written (while Coinbase and Binance have hundreds of open job positions).

-This meant that the exchange is automated for speed, efficiency, and automatism.
+This meant that the exchange is built for speed, efficiency, and automation.

 One of the problems when creating an exchange is that you need customers to get liquidity but that no customer will come if you don’t have liquidity.